awslabs/agent-evaluation/docs/targets/index.md

 # Targets

-A Target represents the agent you want to test.
+A target represents the agent you want to test.

 ---